fedora-copr/logdetective-website/backend/README.md

 ## Dependencies

 This is not packaged, and probably never will be.
-Install dependencies
+Install API and ASGI server
 manually:

 ```
-dnf install python3-flask
+dnf install python3-fastapi python3-uvicorn
 ```

 ## Development

-Run the development flask server with
+Run the development ASGI server with

 ```
-flask --app main run --port 5020
+PYTHONPATH=/opt/lightspeed-build-website uvicorn api:app --host 0.0.0.0 --port 5020 --reload
 ```

 Open http://127.0.0.1:5020 in your web browser.